Alexey Razumovsky (born 1748): Biography

 Honorary Member of Moscow University (1812).

 After 1812, he considerably cooled down to the service and for the last two years did not do business at all.

 Being, before his appointment as minister, a member of the Masonic lodge and follower of Osip Pozdeev, with whom he had a long correspondence (it was published by Alexander Vasilchikov in his book "The Razumovsky Family"), since 1814, Razumovsky fell under the influence of the Jesuits and, mainly, the famous Count Joseph de Maistre.
 The latter "literally disposed of him, dictated what should be taught to Russians and what not to be taught"; at his direction, the Greek language, archaeology, natural history, astronomy, chemistry and the history of philosophical systems were thrown out of the original program of the Lyceum, as "not illuminating the mind with useful truths, but darkening with delusions and bewilderments".
 Introduced theology as the main discipline in all educational institutions.
-Under the influence of the same de Maistre, Razumovsky introduced new censorship restrictions and began a struggle with the Vilna Trustee Adam Czartoryski for the Russification of the Western Region of Russia, of which de Maistre was a supporter.
+Under the influence of the same de Maistre, Razumovsky introduced new censorship restrictions and began a struggle with the trustee of the Vilna Educational District Adam Czartoryski for the Russification of the Western Region of Russia, of which de Maistre was a supporter.
 The failure in the fight against Czartoryski and the government's mistrust of the Jesuits forced Razumovsky to ask for resignation from the post of Minister and member of the State Council, which was given to him on August 10, 1816.